Ljovynn/Space-Jumper/README.md

 # Space Jumper
- Control a jumping spaceship through randomly generated planets to reach the goal in time!
+ Control a jumping spaceship through randomly generated planets to reach the goal before the poison overtakes you!
+Try to get the best time!

 # How to play